mjordan/islandora_workbench_integration/README.md

 Drupal 8 Module that provides a View used by [Islandora Workbench](https://github.com/mjordan/islandora_workbench).
 This view provides a REST endpoint listing all the terms in a vocabulary.

-Note that this module is not currently required to use Islandora Workbench.
+Note that this module is not currently required to use Islandora Workbench, but if you want to use Islandora Workbench to validate the existence of taxonomy term IDs/names used in your input CSV, you do need to install this module.

 ## Requirements